 The Short History of Saab Trionic

 When it comes to engine part management, there are several ways to cook the goose.
 When the IC engine was first produced, several huge hurdles had to be overcome just to get it running right.
-The science behind using venturi currents to feed fuel based on airflow (how a carburetor works) was a huge breakthrough, and is still used today as a simple and effective device to control how an engine works.
+The science behind using venturi currents to feed fuel based on airflow (how carburetor parts works) was a huge breakthrough, and is still used today as a simple and effective device to control how an engine works.
 As time progressed, we realized that the more control we had, the better our engines would run.
 The biggest hurdle to overcome was how to provide the best performance, without allowing the air/fuel mixture from pre-detonating, or knocking.

-A big moment happened when Saab parts like the knock sensors began to be installed on engines.
-However far from sentient, this allowed the Saab to know when the timing is too far advanced past top dead center and pre-detonation is occurring before the spark plugs go off.
+A big moment happened when Saab parts like the knock sensors began to be installed on Saab engines.
+However far from sentient, this allowed our Saab to know when the timing is too far advanced past top dead center and pre-detonation is occurring before the spark plugs go off.
 The computer could use this data to retard timing, reigning in the performance but with it, damaging pinging.